69iqqq/DCC-Task/README.md

 Enjoy a consistent user experience across devices, from desktop computers to smartphones.
 Meme Mayhem is optimized to adapt seamlessly to different screen sizes, ensuring accessibility and usability for all users.

-### User Authentication (Optional)

-For enhanced functionality, consider implementing user authentication.
-This feature enables users to save their customized memes, revisit their creations, and share them directly from their accounts.

-### Social Sharing

-Share your creations effortlessly on social media platforms like Facebook, Twitter, and Instagram.
-Each meme can be downloaded locally or shared directly to social networks, amplifying its reach and impact.

 ## Technologies Used